Upgrade from AX 2012 - Cutover testing (Mock cutover)

-For the technical workstream, the cutover testing process is the same described in Upgrade from AX 2012 - Data upgrade in a sandbox environment.
+For the technical workstream, the cutover testing process is the same described in Upgrade from AX 2012 - Data upgrade in self-service environments.

 After data upgrade, several configuration tasks will be required in the new environment.
 The goal of this workstream is to document and quantify all configuration tasks, and to assign a resource to each task, to help guarantee that these tasks can be done together with the technical workstream during the downtime window.

 Typically, functional tasks involve changing the values of specific system parameters or other configuration data.
 These tasks are identified through the full functional test pass, which is a separate activity from the cutover testing.
 When a task of this type is identified, it should be reviewed together with the functional resource and your developer.